Sp1ke1/Sp1ke1.github.io/_posts/2023-06-25-Building the engine.markdown

 add_compile_options ( ${COMPILER_FLAGS} )
 ```

-So here I check if it's debug or release mode and depending on that I set different compiler flags.
+Here I check if it's debug or release mode and depending on that I set different compiler flags.

-In release mode I am just using -O2 => optimization level 2.
-And in Debug mode -g => tells compiler to add debug metadata into compiled code. -WAll => show all warnings; -WExtra => show extra warnings; -pedantic => show extra extra warnings.
+In release mode, I am just using -O2 => optimization level 2.
+And in Debug mode -g => tells the compiler to add debug metadata into compiled code. -WAll => show all warnings; -WExtra => show extra warnings; -pedantic => show extra extra warnings.

-I belive CLion sets CMAKE_BUILD_TYPE variable depending on profile that you configured.
-Then i just check wheter it's Debug or Release build type and then set correct compiler flags using add_compile_options().
+I believe CLion sets CMAKE_BUILD_TYPE variable depending on a profile that you configured.
+Then I just check whether it's Debug or Release build type and then set the correct compiler flags using add_compile_options().
 Easy-peasy.

-Also I'am changing output directory for engine library in cmake.
-If it's in debug mode I am putting it into SampleProject/Build/Debug folder and if release in SampleProject/Build/Release folder.
+Also, I am changing the output directory for the engine library in CMake.
+If it's in debug mode I am putting it into SampleProject/Build/Debug folder and if in release in SampleProject/Build/Release folder.

 ```
 # -------- Release/Debug binary directory --------